WS2000 Wireless Switch

 Stateful Packet Inspection Firewall

-The default Firewall settings also protect against the following
+The default Firewall settings also protect against the following types of attacks:

 - IP Spoofing